jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/mazda/index.md

 filter: automotive
 ---

-**Mazda** is a Japanese multinational automotive company and is among the world’s leading automakers.
+**Mazda** is a Japanese multinational automotive company and is among the world's leading automakers.